-Don Schultz was paid \$10.00 per month for printing bulletins and our newsletter, the "Cobblestone" This newsletter is sent to all members of the church with information of the needs and progress of the church as well as the well-being of it's members.
+Don Schultz was paid \$10.00 per month for printing bulletins and our newsletter, the "Cobblestone".
+This newsletter is sent to all members of the church with information of the needs and progress of the church as well as the well-being of its members.

-June 1973, Rev Crites explained some questions coming up at the conference; one was to admit women to be ordained.
+The Rev. Crites explained some questions coming up at the Annual Conference in June; one was to admit women to be ordained.

-1975 - a bequest of \$1,000.00 was received from Dagmar Daniels.
+A bequest of \$1,000.00 was received from Dagmar Daniels.

-In 1975, Ken Moss suggested renovation of the sanctuary; paint the walls and ceiling and lay new carpet and floor & remodel the kitchen.
+Ken Moss suggested a necessary renovation of the sanctuary.
+The ceiling and walls were to be painted and lay new carpet and floor & remodel the kitchen.
 Unanimous vote for restoration plans:

 Ken McArthur and Roger Brawn to do labor, limit \$7,500.00.
-UMW (United Methodist Women) to help decide colors of paint and recover pew cushion covers.
-1976 Improvements to church sanctuary: Covered Sanctuary floor with plywood Installed new rug on Sanctuary floor Painted walls and ceiling and trim in Sanctuary
+UMW (United Methodist Women) to help decide colors of paint and recover pew cushions.